M4rm3ladov/AJE/README.md

   ### B. Users
   #### System Accounts
-  CRUD system accounts with filtered search by name, username, and branch
+  CRUD system accounts with filtered search by name, username, or branch
   #### Cashier
-  CRUD cashier accounts which is connected to a system account with filtered search by name and username
+  CRUD cashier accounts which is connected to a system account with filtered search by name or username
   #### Manager
-  CRUD manager accounts which is connected to a system account with filtered search by name and username
+  CRUD manager accounts which is connected to a system account with filtered search by name or username

   ### C. Services
-  CRUD store services with filtered search by service code and description
+  CRUD store services with filtered search by service code or description

   ### D. Branch
   CRUD store branches/locations

   ### E. Supplier
-  CRUD inventory suppliers with filtered search by name and address
+  CRUD inventory suppliers with filtered search by name or address

   ### F. Credit Limit Adjust
   Create or update the maximum credit limit allotment for each users